nilskohrs/json2redirect/readme.md

 # Json2Redirect

 Json2Redirect is a middleware plugin for [Traefik](https://github.com/traefik/traefik) to redirect a request based on the response body.
-To learn more about how JSONPath works refer to JSONPATH(https://goessner.net/articles/JsonPath/).
+To learn more about how JSON Pointers you can read the [RFC6901](https://datatracker.ietf.org/doc/html/rfc6901)

 Content-Encoding is unsupported, this means only responses without the "Content-Encoding" header or of which the value "entity" can be processed.
 In any other case there will be a UnprocessableEntity 422 response code.
 If the response body can't be parsed as a JSON this will return a UnsupportedMediaType 415 response code.